by Les Grady, licensed professional engineer (retired)

 - The atmosphere is a true “commons” in which all people share the impacts of CO2 no matter how much or little they emit.

 - CO2 emissions = population × energy use.

 - People everywhere strive for better living standards, which means greater energy use.

 - To minimize the impacts, energy must be obtained with little or no CO2 emissions.

 - The amount of CO2 being emitted globally is so large that no single country can solve the problem alone.
 All must work together.

-- Because the developed world has contributed the bulk of the CO2 currently in the atmosphere, it should lead the way to a lower CO2
+- Because the developed world has contributed more than half of the CO2 currently in the atmosphere, it should lead the way to a lower CO2 future.

 - Because the developing world has a large population deserving of higher living standards, its development must be fueled by new, greener, and more efficient energy technologies to avoid catastrophic warming.